 The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Board's report, but does not include the Financial Statements and our auditor's report thereon.
+The other information comprises the Director's report but does not include the financial statements and our auditor's report thereon.
+The Director's report has not been made available to us.

-Our opinion on the Financial Statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.